 Partnering with IBBI CII to initiate biodiversity risks and opportunity assessment study in AKAY’s crop growing areas.
 This enabled us to develop an Ecosystem Service Matrix (ESM) tool for mapping the risky areas related to various ecosystems and ecosystem services on which our business is depending or impacting.

 Studies are conducted to understand the current status of the richness of floral and faunal species in the watersheds.
 Heated plans to restore the landscape level, thus improving the green cover and the native floral species population.
 Mosaic restoration to rehabilitate degraded common lands as biodiversity hot spots.

 Implementing community-driven biodiversity conservation programs with a focus on livelihood generation.
 This is to ensure that communities understand and value the importance of biodiversity conservation.

 - Improving infrastructure in government schools to create a more conducive learning environment & thereby reduce drop-out rates

 - Providing drinking water facilities & other community infrastructure

 - All the farmers’ field diaries and monitoring systems are online.
-Active management takes place through Geo-Tagging of farms.
-Every activity is recorded real-time on Trace Share to yield analysis.
+Active management takes place through the geo-tagging of farms.
+Every activity is recorded in real-time on trace share to yield analysis.

 The Research Project of the World Bank partnering with United Nations Conference on Trade and Development (UNCTAD) based on seven Principles for Responsible Agricultural Investment (PRAI) launched at the 64th Session of the United Nations General Assembly had identified Akay Cambodia farm as one of the mature agribusiness investments in the world.
 Akay’s investment was found to be no negative impacts on the PRAI study parameters such as working conditions, employment, and infrastructure, access to land and access to markets.